moltenform/typescript2020template/src/contents.md

 - `serializer.ts` as an example typescript dependency
 - `csv.js` as an example manually added javascript dependency
     - I manually bundle these into `external/external_manual_bundle.js` for faster build times
-- browser detection via `bowser`
-    - using `bowser/bundle` instead of the default because we don't have a babel polyfill
 - includes my tool to prevent dependency cycles
     - it's useful to have strict layering, modules can only call lower in the list, not higher
     - make sure `layers.cfg` up to date, then